 Although less frequently, I also love watching TV/webseries such as Bones, How I Met Your Mother, Sense8, Shadowhunters, Daredevil, Jessica Jones, Castle, Agents of Shield, and The Office (U.S.).
 I adore superhero movies (#TeamMarvel!
 Winter Soldier is my favourite superheroe film.
 Still love DC though!) and inspirational/relatable films (The Pursuit of Happyness, Lady Bird, The Secret Life of the Bees & The Perks of Being a Wallflower changed my life).
 And apart from visual, musical and literary arts, I enjoy cooking and playing basketball.

 At present, I’m a full-time undergraduate student pursuing a degree in International Development, an interdisciplinary social sciences and global studies subject with which I have a love-hate relationship.
 While I study different topics, from economics and history to geography and anthropology, the environment and social justice are my main interests.
-When I finish, I would like to top the course with a specialised master and a PhD in order to become a researcher (fingers crossed!).
-I’m from a very disadvantaged background and I would like to improve my situation, and the situation of people with similar or worse backgrounds, through my studies and professional career.
+When I finish, I would like to top the course with a master and a PhD in order to become a researcher (fingers crossed!).
 I often get involved in social action and community work, normally through volunteering.
-At the same, I have a couple of jobs to save money for the future and for experiences such as internships and cultural exchanges abroad.
+At the same, I have a couple of jobs to save money for the future, and for experiences such as internships and cultural exchanges abroad.

 So, I don’t have much more to say… This is me!
-A development undergraduate, literary artist, blogger, songwriter and essayist, who is also a bookworm and music lover.
-Just an ordinary girl working hard to be a self-published creative and researcher.
+A blogger, development undergraduate, and writer, who is also a bookworm and music lover.
+Just an ordinary girl working hard to be a self-published creative and social researcher.